SAP-samples/btp-cf-multitenant-extension/adminui/readme.md

 ## Credits

-This project has been generated with 💙 and [easy-ui5](https://github.com/SAP)
+This project has been generated with [easy-ui5](https://github.com/SAP)